 In terms of high or low context, there is a spectrum, with some countries being very high-context, some being very-low context, and some falling somewhere in between.
 Things aren’t always black and white.
 For more information, check out Southeastern University’s page on Intercultural Communication.

-Explicit communication is communication that relies heavily on what is said and on verbal communication that is very direct and clear.
+Explicit communication relies heavily on what is said and on verbal communication that is very direct and clear.

 All languages have both implicit and explicit communication.
 However, there are differences, especially culturally.